Hillenbrand named National STEM partner for Girls Inc.

 "Hillenbrand is focused on building the next generation of female and diverse leaders and we are thrilled to partner with Girls Inc.," said Hillenbrand President and CEO, Kim Ryan.
 "We also seek to create an environment of inclusion and engagement, and continuously foster a culture in which women are given meaningful opportunities to grow, develop and reach career goals.
 Ultimately, we want Hillenbrand to become a destination employer and develop a robust pipeline of diverse talent at all levels."

-Through the partnership with Girls Inc., Hillenbrand will be curating informative video content from female STEM leaders throughout its organization to help build Girls Inc. a virtual content library that speaks the next generation.
+Through the partnership with Girls Inc., Hillenbrand will be curating informative video content from female STEM leaders throughout its organization to help build Girls Inc. a virtual content library that speaks to the next generation.
 Hillenbrand's commitment to sustainability and strengthening its partnership with the communities in which it operates underlies the Company's association with Girls Inc.

 "We are thankful for Hillenbrand's support and are thrilled to launch our partnership with the company," said Girls Inc. President and CEO Stephanie J. Hull, Ph.D.
 "The Company's commitment to making sure girls can clearly see women of diverse backgrounds excelling in the STEM fields at a multinational corporation shows girls future careers they may not have realized were possible for them.
 Seeing these leaders at work encourages girls to set high expectations for themselves."